irfanhakim-as/orked/README.md

 ### RKE2 installation

+- [RKE2](https://docs.rke2.io), also known as RKE Government, is Rancher's next-generation Kubernetes distribution.
+It is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.

-- This script automates the installation and configuration of [RKE2](https://docs.rke2.io) on the Master and Worker nodes.
+- This script automates the installation and configuration of RKE2 on the Master and Worker nodes.
 It performs all the necessary steps to set up a fully functional RKE2 cluster.

 - From the root of the repository, run the [script](./scripts/rke.sh) on the Login node: